glgmbh/AkamaiMediaAnalyticsHbbTV/README.md

 ```

 ### 1.2.2.
 Define the configuration XML path
-In addition to that, define a variable “AKAMAI_MEDIA_ANALYTICS_CONFIG_FILE_PATH” containing the URL pointing to your beacon file.
+In addition to that, define a variable “AKAMAI_MEDIA_ANALYTICS_CONFIG_FILE_PATH” containing the URL pointing to the beacon file that Akamai has individually provided for you.
 In HTML, this should look like this:
 ```
   <script type="text/javascript">